-505 EMERGENCY TRAFFIC MANUAL
+504 EMERGENCY TRAFFIC MANUAL

-- 1. Control of traffic at emergency scenes is crucial to the safety of all personnel, participants and bystanders on or near the scene. - 2.
+- 1. Control of traffic at emergency scenes is crucial to the safety of all personnel, participants, and bystanders on or near the scene. - 2.
 The Emergency Traffic Manual details the placement of apparatus, pylons, and signage for emergency scenes and operations. - 3.
 The guidelines in the Emergency Traffic Manual shall be followed at all scenes.

-506 INCIDENTS
+505 INCIDENTS

-1. The following incident specific guidelines shall be used to select equipment and personnel.
+The following incident specific guidelines shall be used to select equipment and personnel.

-506.1 STRUCTURE FIRE / STANDARD ATTACK
+505.1 STRUCTURE FIRE

 - 1. Apparatus shall be dispatched as per the East Hants protocols for structure fire. - 2.
 The first arriving Officer shall be the IC, if no Officers respond a fire fighter shall be the IC. - 3.
 On the orders of the IC, other personnel shall follow in private vehicles or remain at the hall. - 4.
 On arrival or enroute the OIC of the first unit shall transmit a sitrep to other responding units on the size and condition of the fire, whenever information becomes available. - 5.
 If the size or condition of the fire warrants, the IC shall immediately call for more mutual aid than that was automatically dispatched. - 6.
-The IC shall establish a water supply, hydrant or tanker, prior to starting any attack. - 7.
-The OIC of the attack engine shall position the engine no closer than 50 ft from the burning structure. - 8.
-Considerations for vehicle placement shall include; - Collapse zones of buildings - Power lines - Traffic - Portatank placement - Smoke and wind conditions - Hazards - Emergency Traffic Manual - 9.
-All personnel arriving on the scene shall report to the Accountability Officer and or IC to have their tags collected and to be assigned tasks. - 10.
-The IC shall complete an initial assessment of the fire and decide upon an attack, interior or exterior. - 11.
-The IC shall attempt to learn if there are people in the structure or not accounted for. - 12.
-The minimum size of the attack team shall be 2 SCBA trained personnel. - 13.
-A back up team of 2 SCBA trained personnel shall be standing by, 2 in 2 out. - 14.
-The IC should set up a RIT team prior to any attack, or as soon as possible. - 15.
-Other vehicles are to be parked as directed by the IC taken into account: - Collapse zones of buildings - Available space - Power lines - Traffic - Smoke and wind conditions - Hazards - Emergency Traffic Manual
+The IC shall take note of the closest water source, hydrant, dry hydrant, tanker and order the second in unit to establish a water supply from that source to the attack engine. - 7.
+The OIC of the attack engine shall position the engine no closer than 50 ft from the burning structure.

+- 8. Considerations for vehicle placement shall include;

+- Collapse zones of buildings

+- Power lines

+- Traffic

+- Portatank placement

+- Smoke and wind conditions

+- Aerial deployment

+- Hazards

+- Emergency Traffic Manual

+- 9. All personnel arriving on the scene shall report to the Accountability Officer and or IC to have their tags collected and to be assigned tasks.

+- 10. The IC shall attempt to learn if there are people in the structure or not accounted for.

+- 11. The IC shall complete an initial assessment of the fire and decide upon an attack, offensive or defensive.

+- 12. The minimum size of the attack team shall be 2 SCBA qualified personnel.

+- 13. A back up team of 2 SCBA qualified personnel shall be standing by, 2 in 2 out.

+- 14. The IC should set up a RIT/ON Deck team as soon as possible.

+- 15. Other vehicles are to be parked as directed by the IC taken into account;

+- Collapse zones of buildings

+- Available space

+- Power lines

+- Traffic

+- Smoke and wind conditions

+- Aerial deployment

+- Hazards

+- Emergency Traffic Manual

+- 16. If a fatality occurs the Fire Marshalls office is to be informed and his instructions followed.

+- 17. If security is required contact Valley Dispatch to have security dispatched.

+- 18. On completion of fire suppression the incident the IC shall complete a property release form with the homeowner or person responsible for the property.